devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-3.md

 Creating and customizing scatter plots using Matplotlib is straightforward and allows for effective visualization of relationships between variables.
 By adjusting colors, markers, titles, labels, and legends, you can enhance your plots to communicate your findings more effectively.
 This capability is essential in data analysis and scientific research where visual representation of data is crucial for understanding trends and patterns.

-## 17) How can you use Matplotlib to plot multiple graphs on the same figure?
-Provide an example of plotting two different functions on the same graph with different styles and colors.
+## <mark> 17) How can you use Matplotlib to plot multiple graphs on the same figure?
+Provide an example of plotting two different functions on the same graph with different styles and colors. </mark>

 #### Plotting Multiple Graphs on the Same Figure Using Matplotlib